 Sample symbol images are usually provided, but precise specifications explicitly defining symbol characteristics, such as line weights, symbol dimensions, and colours are generally not provided in S-4.
 The final depiction of each standard symbol is left to the discretion of each chart producer.
-There are even variations of symbol depictions amongst the three "official IHO" INT1 documents produced by France, Germany, and Spain.
 S-52, the specification that defines the portrayal of ENC data in ECDIS, provides engineering drawings of each ECDIS symbol as well as a digital "Symbol Library" that ECDIS manufactures may take advantage of.
 There are no analogous drawings or digital symbol files for S-4.

-Lack of standard S-57 feature to INT1 symbol mapping:
+Lack of standard S-57 feature to S-4 symbol mapping:

-There is no standard mapping of S-57 features and attributes to INT1 symbols and legends, as there is in the S-52 Specification, which provides symbol look-up tables for most S-52 symbols and Conditional Symbology Procedures (CSPs) in Unified Modelling Language (UML) flow diagrams for more complicated feature portrayals.
-This is further complicated by some minor variations in ENC data encoding practices between some data producers, which would require variations in a "standard" mapping of S-57 to INT1 symbols from producer to producer.
+There is no standard mapping of S-57 features and attributes to S-4 symbols and legends, as there is in the S-52 Specification, which provides symbol look-up tables for most S-52 symbols and Conditional Symbology Procedures (CSPs) in Unified Modelling Language (UML) flow diagrams for more complicated feature portrayals.
+This is further complicated by some minor variations in ENC data encoding practices between some data producers, which would require variations in a "standard" mapping of S-57 to S-4 symbols from producer to producer.
 Some hydrographic offices have developed their own mapping, but there is no widely available, consistent mapping that could be shared amongst chart production system developers.

 S-4 was not intended to map S-57 encoded ENC data to symbols on a paper chart, but use of this type of workflow is increasing.
 Some experimentation is being done to take advantage of the existing S-57 feature to ECDIS symbol mapping in S-52.
 In this case, a paper chart is produced using ECDIS (S-52) symbols.
-Although, this is a valid first step, users have expressed a preference for INT1 paper chart symbols on paper charts and there are other problems associated with the use of ECDIS symbols on paper charts.
+Although, this is a valid first step, users have expressed a preference for S-4 paper chart symbols on paper charts and there are other problems associated with the use of ECDIS symbols on paper charts.
 However, some adaptation of this approach, tailored to the needs of paper and digital raster charts, could accelerate the ability to automate paper chart generation using ENCs or other S-57 attributed data.

-Although the S-101 ENC Product Specification has many improvements S-57, there is no reason not to go ahead with developing an S-57 to INT1 mapping at this time.
+Although the S-101 ENC Product Specification has many improvements over the current S-57, there is no reason not to go ahead with developing an S-57 to S-4 mapping at this time.
 The S-57 and S-101 Product Specifications share a significant degree of similarity in ENC encoding guidance.
-The eventual adaption of an S-101 to INT1 mapping from an S-57 based solution will benefit from the ability to test the S-57 mapping on the wide variety of S-57 ENC data the is currently available.
+The eventual adaption of an S-101 to S-4 mapping from an S-57 based solution will benefit from the ability to test the S-57 mapping on the wide variety of S-57 ENC data the is currently available.